labex-labs/open-source-labs/python/practical-python/lab-02-04-sequences-sequences/step15.md

 >>>
 ```

 Notice how `zip()` paired the column headers with the column values.
-We’ve used `list()` here to turn the result into a list so that you
-can see it.
-Normally, `zip()` creates an iterator that must be
-consumed by a for-loop.
+We've used `list()` here to turn the result into a list so that you can see it.
+Normally, `zip()` creates an iterator that must be consumed by a for-loop.

-This pairing is an intermediate step to building a
+This pairing is an intermediate step to building a dictionary.
-dictionary.
 Now try this:

 ```python
 >>> record = dict(zip(headers, row))